samanthalclarke/USYD-Beamer-Theme/README.md

 **Based on**: BerlinFU theme (http://www.mi.fu-berlin.de/w/Mi/BeamerTemplateCorporateDesign) and Seth Brown's bunsen theme (http://www.drbunsen.org/home/2011/11/2/designing-a-custom-beamer-template-theme-for-presentations.html).

-Please see the beamerusyd_example.pdf and beamerusyd_example.tex to get an idea of what the template looks like.
+Please see the beamerusyd_template_eg.pdf and beamerusyd_template_eg.tex to get an idea of what the template looks like.

 *This template is still under development.
 Any comments, feedback, additions, or suggestions are welcome.*